Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 <!--more-->

 After The Points Guy released his [best airline rankings](https://thepointsguy.com/news/best-us-airlines-2024/), I was interested in what my rankings would be here in Austin.
-Included in his [lengthy methodology](https://thepointsguy.com/review-methodology/) is perks like lounges and credit cards which really don't matter much to me.
+Included in his [lengthy methodology](https://thepointsguy.com/review-methodology/) are perks like lounges and credit cards which really don't matter much to me.
 What matters to me, especially when traveling domestic, is **reliability**.

 Methodology:
 - I only included the 10 main US airlines The Points Guy considered